 - Specialize—a chance to specialize as part of the extended clinical practicum

 Full-time students begin study in the fall, and complete the program in two years, including summer session in year 1.
 In the first year, the full-time student has didactic classes on Thursdays and Fridays (in the fall) and Wednesday-Friday (in the spring).
-In the second year, the didactic component is on Thursday, and clinical practica are generally typically Monday to Wednesday or as the individual's schedule allows.
+In the second year, in addition to the didactic component, clinical practica are typically held Monday through Friday as the preceptor and student schedules permit.

 Students complete over 500 clinical hours in the AGCNS track in two semester-long preceptorships (GNUR 7311 AND GNUR 7313).
 The first clinical course (GNUR 7311) is typically completed at the top-ranked UVA Medical Center, which adjoins the School of Nursing.
-The UVA Medical Center—a 590-bed, Level I trauma center with 6 adult ICUs—provides an excellent clinical site with a wealth of professional and technological resources.
+The UVA Medical Center—a top 100 hospital with a Level I trauma center—provides an excellent clinical site with a wealth of professional and technological resources.
 The second practicum (GNUR 7313) may be completed at another facility in Virginia with prior arrangement of the program coordinator.
 Clinical placement sites are assigned based upon optimal learning experiences, students' requests, interagency contracts, and availability.